Arduino-IRremote/Arduino-IRremote/README.md

 This library enables you to send and receive using infra-red signals on an Arduino.

 # API
-A Doxygen documentation of the sources is available on [project homepage](https://arduino-irremote.github.io/Arduino-IRremote/).
+A Doxygen documentation of the sources is available on the [project homepage](https://arduino-irremote.github.io/Arduino-IRremote/).

 # Installation
 Click on the LibraryManager badge above to see the [instructions](https://www.ardu-badge.com/IRremote/zip).